Introduction

 What animals are most affected by botulism?

-2. How can botulism in animals be diagnosed?
+2. How can botulism be diagnosed?

 Diagnosis is based on clinical signs, laboratory toxin detection, and ruling out other neurological diseases.